-Ever passed by one of those Chinese herbal tea shops and wondered what they were selling?
+Ever passed by a Chinese herbal tea shop and wondered what they’re selling?
 Here are some of the most popular local herbal drinks that you should try.

 1. 24 Flavours Tea (廿四味)

 Why’s it called 24 Flavours Tea?
-Because it’s a mixture of around 24 ingredients, although sometimes as few as ten or as many as 28.
-As one of the most commonly seen Chinese herbal teas in Hong Kong, the 24 Flavours Tea is great to aid digestion, alleviate sore throats and common colds, and it helps clear toxins and “internal heat” (yeet hei) in the body.
+Because it’s a mixture of around 24 ingredients.
+We say “around”, because vendors use as few as 10 or as many as 28 types of herbs in their mixes.
+As one of the most common Chinese herbal teas in Hong Kong, the 24 Flavours Tea is great in aiding digestion, alleviating sore throats and common colds, as well as clearing toxins and “internal heat” (yeet hei) in the body.

 2. Spica Prunellae (夏枯草)